top of page

 Flavor profile: nutty (creamy cashew, roasted almond), sweet (caramelized banana, prunes, cream), woody, vanilla, dried cherries

-Malaquias & Carlos.jpg
+Malaquias & Carlos

 Origin Tabasco